Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 Panel Members

-William Lowrance, MD, MPH, MBA; Rodney Breau, MSc, MD, FRCSC; Roger Chou, MD; Brian F. Chapin, MD; Tony Crispino; Robert Dreicer, MD, MS, MACP, FASCO; David F. Jarrard, MD; Adam S. Kibel, MD; Todd M. Morgan, MD; Alicia K. Morgans, MD, MPH; William K. Oh, MD; Matthew Resnick, MD, MPH, MMHC; Anthony Zietman, MD; Michael S. Cookson, MD, MMHC
+William Lowrance, MD, MPH, MBA; Rodney Breau, MSc, MD; Roger Chou, MD; Brian F. Chapin, MD; Tony Crispino; Robert Dreicer, MD, MS, MACP; David F. Jarrard, MD; Adam S. Kibel, MD; Todd M. Morgan, MD; Alicia K. Morgans, MD, MPH; William K. Oh, MD; Matthew Resnick, MD, MPH, MMHC; Anthony Zietman, MD; Michael S. Cookson, MD, MMHC

 Purpose

 The management of advanced prostate cancer is rapidly evolving.
-Clinicians are challenged to remain up-to-date and informed with respect to a multitude of treatment options for patients with advanced prostate cancer.
 To assist in clinical decision-making, evidence-based guideline statements were developed to provide a rational basis for evidence-based treatment.
 This guideline covers advanced prostate cancer, including disease stages that range from prostate-specific antigen (PSA) recurrence after exhaustion of local treatment options to widespread metastatic disease.

 Methodology

 The systematic review utilized to inform this guideline was conducted by an independent methodological consultant.
-Determination of the guideline scope and review of the final systematic review to inform guideline statements was conducted in conjunction with the Advanced Prostate Cancer Panel.
 A research librarian conducted searches in Ovid MEDLINE (1998 to January Week 5 2019), Cochrane Central Register of Controlled Trials (through December 2018), and Cochrane Database of Systematic Reviews (2005 through February 6, 2019).
 An updated search was conducted prior to publication through January 20, 2020.
-The methodology team supplemented searches of electronic databases with the studies included in the prior AUA review and by reviewing reference lists of relevant articles.
+In 2023, the Advanced Prostate Cancer guideline was updated through the AUA amendment process in which newly published literature is reviewed and integrated into previously published guidelines.
+The methodology team searched Ovid MEDLINE(R) ALL and the Cochrane Libraries for studies published between 2018 and March 16, 2022.
+Following initial report review, the Panel suggested additional abstracts that were assessed for inclusion as well.

 Early Evaluation and Counseling